01-edu/public/subjects/ascii-justify.en.md

 - Your project must be written in **Go**.
 - The code must respect the [**good practices**](https://github.com/01-edu/public/good-practices.en.md).
 - It is recommended that the code should present a **test file**.
-- You should build your one files with the templates you desire.

 ### Usage